-A shared-use lock is one that is installed into a locker and can be used by multiple individuals at various times of the day.
+A shared-use lock is one that is installed into a locker or secure cabinet and can be used by multiple individuals at various times of the day.
 These locks may use numerical or alphabetical combinations that each user can tailor to their needs when the locker is available.
-Shared-use locks can either be mechanical or electronic or with remote access capability through Radio Frequency Identification.
+Shared-use locks can either be mechanical or electronic or with remote access capability through Radio Frequency Identification (RFID).

 How Are They Different from User-Provided Padlocks or Keyed Locks?

 The shared-use lock cuts down on the need to replace misplaced keys or cut through a lock that has been left behind or when a key is lost.
 With the shared-use lock, building managers can use a master access code or proximity device to access all lockers and reset passcodes as needed.

 Shared-use locks are also in no danger of being lost or stolen, which removes a fairly common issue among keyed locks.
 Additionally, shared-use locks are typically distinct in their functionality, fit, and ability to adapt to meet your particular needs.